jbgariel/I2CSensorParticle/README.md

 # I2CSoilMoistureSensor

-Simple Arduino Library for the I2C Soil Moisture Sensor version from Chirp (https://github.com/Miceuz/i2c-moisture-sensor) which works really great and is ready to use with I2C.
+Simple Particle Library for the I2C Soil Moisture Sensor version from Chirp (https://github.com/Miceuz/i2c-moisture-sensor) which works really great and is ready to use with I2C.

+Original Library for Arduino here : https://github.com/Apollon77/I2CSoilMoistureSensor

 ## Informations
 More informations at: https://www.tindie.com/products/miceuz/i2c-soil-moisture-sensor/